juriejan/yai-kandu-manual/content.md

 <div class="pagebreak"></div>

-## 6. How to clear the application cache
+## 6. Clearing the application cache

 ### 6.1 Start from home screen and swipe down from top of the screen to display the notification drawer
 ![screenshot](./images/6/1.jpg)